dev-phantom/phantom-request-docs/docs/intro.md

 - **Authorization Support:** Handles custom headers and authorization seamlessly.
 - **Flexible ID Handling:** Collects `id` as a parameter for PUT and PATCH requests.
 - **DELETE Requests:** Accepts `id` either in the request body or as a parameter for DELETE requests.
+- **Global Phantom Config:** Set global API configuration, including default parameters and routes, for all `phantomGet`, `phantomPost`, `phantomPut`, `phantomDelete`, and `phantomPatch` requests.
+This allows centralized management of API settings, making it easier to handle common configurations across your application.
+You can configure the global settings in a `phantom.config.js` file or directly within `main.jsx`.

 ---